meghanharrington/meghanharrington.github.io/index.md

 As we have seen so far, the U.S. has enacted some important laws toward **equality for LGBTQ+**, with the **gay marriage** and **child adoption** laws.
 Nevertheless, the community still faces various forms of **discrimination and violence** across the country.
 We wanted to have a look and compare each state to see where the LGBTQ+ community is most accepted.

-First, let's see how the distribution of **hate crimes due to sexual orientation** in all the states has evolved from 2015 to 2019.
+First, let's see how the distribution of **hate crimes due to sexual orientation** in each state has evolved from 2015 to 2019.

 ![Alt text](distrib_hc.png?raw=true "Title")